moondg/qspace/Docu/README-updates.md

 The following contains a history log of more significant changes. with newest entries shown first.

+## (re)reading ENV variables in QSpace mex-routines

+`[04/15/2025]`
+Previously QSpace mex-routines checked / re-read QSpace specific environmental variables with every single call to the mex-routine.
+This has been reduced to re-checking at most once per second which thus is only relevant if a particular mex-routine is called rapidly many times within a second.
+The change was motivated by an observed slow-down in this regard for Linux environments.
+Acknowledgment Seung-Sup Lee / Geng-Dong Zhou (Seoul University).

 ## Added symmetries  `Aspin(:)` and `SU2spin(:)`

 `[03/03/2025]`